Fall Holidays and Jewish Students

 What is the impact of holiday observance on schoolwork?

-By now it should be clear that students will find that it to be somewhere between challenging and impossible to fulfill both holiday observance and school obligations on these holidays.
-Students for whom strict observance is non-negotiable will need to find ways to make up the work they miss.
+By now it should be clear that students will find it to be somewhere between challenging and impossible to fulfill both holiday observance and school obligations on these holidays.
+The most observant students—for whom religious observance is non-negotiable—will find ways to make up the work they miss.
 Students for whom observance may be flexible—the majority—will have to make difficult choices.
 For some students, these choices may come as a shock.

-Cornell draws heavily from New York State: this is particularly true of the statutory colleges.
-Most people in New York state live in or near New York City: whether in the city itself or in the populous suburbs on Long Island and in the Hudson Valley.
-Metro New York (which includes parts of New Jersey and Connecticut) has the highest percentage of Jewish residents of any region in the country.
-(Metro Tel Aviv is the only metropolitan region in the world with a larger number of Jewish residents than Metro New York).
-Public school districts in New York City and many of the municipalities surrounding the City are closed on Rosh Hashana and Yom Kippur.
+Cornell—especially the statutory colleges—draws heavily from New York State.
+Most people in New York state live in New York City or in the populous suburbs on Long Island and the Hudson Valley.
+Metro New York has the highest percentage of Jewish residents of any region in the country.
+(Metro Tel Aviv is the only metropolitan region in the worldwith more Jewish residents than Metro New York).
+Public school districts in New York City and many of the surrounding municipalities are closed on Rosh Hashana and Yom Kippur.
 (This accommodates not only Jewish students, but Jewish teachers and school employees).

-To add one more layer: Rosh Hashana is often a time for festive family gatherings.
-Breaking the fast at the end of Yom Kippur is often a social event.
-As family events, these holidays are analogous to Christmas and Easter: holidays when classes (and exams) are never scheduled.
+There’s also a social/familial layer: Rosh Hashana is a time for festive family gatherings.
+Breaking the fast at the end of Yom Kippur is a social event.
+As family events, these holidays are analogous to Christmas and Easter.
+Classes and exams are never scheduled on Christmas or Easter.
 Classes are almost always scheduled on Rosh Hashana, Yom Kippur, or both.
-Missing family gatherings may add a layer of homesickness to the stew of difficult decision many Jewish students wrestle with.
-(Again, Fall 2023 will be easier than most semesters: Rosh Hashana and Yom Kippur both fall largely on weekends.
-This rarely happens).
+Missing family gatherings may add a dollop of homesickness to the stew of difficult decisions faced by Jewish students.
+(In 2024, Yom Kippur falls at the beginning of October break, which may make things easier for some students to travel home).

 What can FWS (and other) instructors do to support Jewish students?

 First, and most important, instructors should provide reasonable accommodations.
 Recognize that on the holidays, students are not just absent from class.
-Students may find it difficult or impossible to do work on those days.
+Students engaging in religious observance may find it difficult or impossible to do work on those days.
 Teachers should make it possible for students to catch up without penalty.
-(For more information about Cornell’s official policies on student accommodations, see the Dean of Faculty’s website: https://theuniversityfaculty.cornell.edu/the-new-faculty-handbook/6-policies-and-assistance/6-1-instruction/understanding-student-accommodations/ ).
+(For more information about Cornell’s official policies on student accommodations, a link to the Dean of Faculty’s website is below.
+For information about accommodating religious holidays, a link to Cornell’s page on religious observance accommodations is also below).

 Second, we often remind teachers that a student’s FWS is likely their smallest class.
-First-year students in many fields take a steady diet of large, exam driven classes.
+First-year students typically take a steady diet of large, exam driven classes.
 The small class size and the face-to-face student/teacher relationships in writing seminars might make it easier for students and instructors to negotiate accommodations.

-Third, recognize that Jewish students may face a complex stew of emotions at this time of year.
+Third, recognize that Jewish students may find this period emotionally challenging.
 Before starting college, the fall holidays likely involved some combination of religious ritual and family tradition.
-Academic considerations were probably negotiated at the family level.
-Before coming to Cornell, students from Metro New York or other municipalities with substantial Jewish populations may have attended schools that closed on Rosh Hashana and Yom Kippur.
-(In 2022-23, for the first time, Ithaca City Schools were closed on Rosh Hashana and Yom Kippur, as well as on Diwali and Eid al Fitr.
-The ICSD calendar for 2023-24 acknowledges all of these holidays: schools are closed except when the holidays fall on weekends or during school breaks.)
+Academic considerations were probably negotiated within families.
+Before coming to Cornell, students from Metro New York or other areas with substantial Jewish populations may have attended schools that closed on Rosh Hashana and Yom Kippur.
+(Since 2022-23, the Ithaca City Schools have been closed on Rosh Hashana and Yom Kippur, as well as on Diwali and Eid al Fitr.
+Families and local religious leaders were vocal in support of this form of recognition for religious observance, but the advocacy that had the greatest impact came from ICSD students).

 More news